2014-2015 | Seniors Season Starts on Saturday 6 September 2014

 May we also kindly remind everyone parking within the bounds of the school to avoid parking on the grass.

 We also wish to highlight the schools responsibility to ensure the safety of children and visitors to the playing fields.
 To help avoid any potential safety issues we kindly ask all visitors to avoid bringing dogs onto the playing fields, unless they are an assistance or guide dog.

 Your help is really appreciated.

-As 2013-2014 season is about to start, we wish to thank an incredible team of volunteers (a team so vast it is impossible to list each individual).
-At the same time it is important to recognise the help of Knutsford Sports Club (our first home for our first game in 2003), the RFU in supporting the growth of our club (the RFU helped fund new kitchen facilities at the Sports Club) and Knutsford Academy (incredible support for all levels of our club).
+As 2014-2015 season is about to start, we wish to thank an incredible team of volunteers (a team so vast it is impossible to list each individual).
+At the same time it is important to recognise the help of Knutsford Sports Club (our first home was held in 2003; our first league fixture was in 2014), the RFU in supporting the growth of our club (the RFU helped fund new kitchen facilities at the Sports Club) and Knutsford Academy (incredible support for all levels of our club).

 Further details are available from the RFU web site.

 Knutsford Rugby Club promotes the cores values: Play to win - but not at all cost.

 Observe the Laws and regulations of the game.